imoraes2006/wasm/README.md

 ## Test it

+Now that you have created WASM and js files, it is time to test calling the C function from a web page.
 Load, initialize and run your module by using the generated JavaScript file.
 Once you load the js file, you will have a Module global to use.

 There are two ways to call the native function
 - ccall() calls a compiled C function with specified parameters and returns the result